Parth6317/ai-translator-backend/README.md

 🌐 AI-Based English to Hindi Translator using NLP 🎤

-This project is a web-based AI translator that converts **English text to Hindi**, and provides **Hindi audio output** using natural language processing (NLP) and speech synthesis.
+This project is a web-based AI translator that converts **English text to Hindi**,using natural language processing (NLP) and speech synthesis.

 🚀 Live Demo